imagineLife/big-site/content/k8s/in-depth/k8s-on-gce-vms.md

 ### Perhaps a Screeching Halt
 Give the [kubernetes docs](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) a shot at installing K8s on a GCE VM.
 I followed some other directions.

+### A Run-Around on Setting up K8s for a control Plane Node
+Download a bunch of needed tooling:
+- kubelet
+- kubeadm
+- kubectl

+More:
+- Update the networking to allow traffic between soon-to-be-innards
+- Install, setup, and start containerd
+-